Coppyhop/ckbsudoku/readme.md

 # CKBSudoku

-> A simple, elegant Sudoku app created with the intention of providing a clean, ad-free experience.
+A simple, elegant Sudoku app created with the intention of providing a clean, ad-free experience.
 No fancy graphics or over the top animations, just Sudoku.
 This was designed with my mom in mind to fit her needs, but I thought everyone else could use it too, after all, who doesn't want a clean version of a classic time waster?

+## Features

+- 7 different difficulty levels ranging from easy to the theoretical minimum required amount of tiles to solve
+- Automatic saving and optional continuing of last played game

+**Planned, not yet implemented**

+- Daily Board with leaderboard of fastest times, how am I going to do this securely will pose an issue, don't want to be spammed with 0.00s wins after all
+- Tutorial, for those that wish to learn the game.
+- UI Scaling, because people with vision impairment and 4k monitors deserve to play the game too
+- Different control options, so that you can play on a touchscreen or without a keyboard

 ## Install